-Table 3 depicts the runtime behavior of the Monte-Carlo heuristic for parametrization A $(p_j^k; \mu=20, \sigma=10; s{ij}^k; \mu=1, \sigma=0.3)$.
+Table 2 depicts the runtime behavior of the Monte-Carlo heuristic.
 In the smallest scenarios, results were generated within 12min, whereas in the most complex setting the computational time endured 2.5 hours.
 Results for all scenarios, which have been dealing with 50 incidents or less, were computed within one hour.
-Interestingly, these numbers in runtimes hold true for the remaining three parametrizations.

 Yet, we hypothesize that 2.5 hours of waiting are too long for the generation of assignments and schedules, therefore, we recommend adapting the number of iterations to get results faster without losing too much of its benefits.
-Cutting the number of iterations to 250,000 reduces the runtime of the (50RU|200Inc) scenario to approximately one and a half hours, whereas the mean ratio of the results weakens by only 1%.
+Cutting the number of iterations to 250,000 reduces the runtime of the (200Inc|50RU) scenario to approximately one and a half hours, whereas the mean ratio of the results weakens by only 1%.